canonical/maas/docs/physical-zones.rst

 Assigning Nodes to a Zone
 -------------------------

-Once you have created one or more availability zones, you can set nodes' zones from the nodes listing page in the UI.
-Select the nodes for which you wish to set a zone, and choose "Set availability zone" from the "Bulk action" dropdown list near the top.
+Once you have created one or more physical zones, you can set nodes' zones from the nodes listing page in the UI.
+Select the nodes for which you wish to set a zone, and choose "Set physical zone" from the "Bulk action" dropdown list near the top.
 A second dropdown list will appear, to let you select which zone you wish to set.
-Leave it blank to clear nodes' availability zones.
+Leave it blank to clear nodes' physical zones.
 Clicking "Go" will apply the change to the selected nodes.

 You can also set an individual node's zone on its "Edit node" page.
 Both ways